frederik-labbe/time-tracker/README.md

 # time-tracker
-Simple tool for time tracking.
+Simple tool for time tracking with Python and GTK+3.

 ![Main interface](screenshot.png)